seanpmaxwell/Trool/README.md

 - Manage rules in a business spreadsheet format
 - Heavily inspired by Java's KnowledgeBase Library
 - Allows use of `Import` objects so values can be reused.
 These can be passed dynamically through the code or hardcoded in the spreadsheet.
+- GitHub Repo contains fully-functional sample project so you can start practicing right away.
 - Fully type-safe :)